 In Arizona, a divorce can result in one former spouse having an obligation to provide two types of financial support: alimony and child support.
 While alimony is on the table in all divorces, not all divorces lead to an alimony award.
 Conversely, when divorcing spouses have minor children, they must address child support as part of the divorce process.

 Calculating alimony and calculating child support are very different.
 For an overview of the key factors involved in both calculations, you can read:

 - When is Alimony Awarded in an Arizona Divorce?

 Divorcing parents who have minor children must also necessarily address the matter of child custody and parenting time.
 In Arizona – as in other states – all child custody determinations must reflect the best interests of the children involved.

-Similar to property division, divorcing parents have a variety of options when it comes to formulating a post-divorce parenting time plan.
-However, there are some limitations, and parents must work closely with their attorneys to ensure they are making sound decisions that comply with Arizona law.
+Like property division, divorcing parents have various options for formulating a post-divorce parenting time plan.
+However, there are some limitations, and parents must work closely with their attorneys to ensure they make sound decisions that comply with Arizona law.
 These resources cover the basics of child custody in Arizona, the primary options that are available, and some important considerations for dealing with special circumstances post-divorce:

 - What Are Arizona’s “Best Interests” Factors for Determining Child Custody?

 - Is It Possible to Obtain Sole Custody in Arizona?

 - Is Coparenting a Good Option for Divorcing Parents in Arizona?